boritozzz/nft_APP1/README.md

 ### Examples for use:
 Run main_app.py.
 Click localhost in terminal, and and the program will open your browser.
 First of all, you will need to log in.
 If you do not authorised in this website, you will have to register.
-And then only you can search games.
+And then only you can search NFTs.
-After you logged in, you need to type name of the game and choose recommended or minimal requirements and then click "Search".
+After you logged in, you need to insert link of the chosen NFT and then click "Search".
-After clicking on the site, information about your relevant requirements that you have chosen earlier will be displayed.
+After clicking on the site, information about your NFT that you have chosen earlier will be displayed.

 ### Team of the project:
 *Yevgeniy Smagin*